Setting up Databases and Services

 - mongo mydb_test --eval 'db.createUser({user:"travis",pwd:"test",roles:["readWrite"]});'

-MongoDB does not immediately accept connections #
+Troubleshoot MongoDB accepting connections #

 A few users have reported that MongoDB does not accept connections when from the build script.